krobelus/rate-experiments/README.md

 to roughly match the performance of the fastest checkers.
 We provide more extensive results, supporting that specified and operational DRAT are equally expensive to check on an average real-world instance.
-We also observe that a high number of reason deletions tends to have a significant impact on checking performance.
+We also observe that a high number of concrete reason deletions tends to have a significant impact on checking performance.

 The majority of today's proofs are incorrect under specified DRAT.
 In order to find possible bugs in proof generation and proof-checking procedures, we